Privatisation of London bus services: Business unit sell-off

 Between September 1994 and January 1995, the separate London Buses business units were sold off.
 Competition rules restricted the number of units that could be bought by one group.
-All the units were sold either to their management or employees, or to one of the emerging national bus groups that had been growing through acquisition of deregulated companies in the rest of the UK.
+All the units were sold either via a management buyout or employee buyout, or to one of the emerging national bus groups that had been growing through acquisition of deregulated companies in the rest of the UK.
 The exception was London Northern, which was bought by MTL, itself an expanding company formed from the privatisation of the Merseyside Passenger Transport Executive bus company.

 Following sell-off, the new operators introduced new liveries, logos and trading names to many of the business units.
 Initially some buses appeared in liveries other than red, but an edict that all buses be 80% red saw this reversed from 1997.
 Some companies having been renamed, have since resumed their original identities.

 The only unit not to be sold off was London Forest, which was wound up in the autumn of 1991 following poor financial performance and industrial action; its operating area was subsequently taken up by East London and Leaside Buses, although 11 of its routes in the Walthamstow area passed to private operators Capital Citybus, Thamesway Buses and County Bus.

 The sell-off of the units proceeded as follows: